clebig/vitalpbx_ha/README.md

 <pre>
 Done
 </pre>
-b.- Select the partition:
+b.- Select the root partition:
 <pre>
-"/"
+/
 </pre>
 Change the capacity to:
 <pre>